rahenrique/stream-processor-elixir/README.md

 make build
 ```

-2. Prepare a virtual environment for the log produces (it uses Python)
+2. Prepare a virtual environment for the log producer (it uses Python)
 ```bash
 cd python_producer && uv sync --frozen
 cd ..
 source python_producer/.venv/bin/activate
 ```

-3. Produce some logs, and send them to Kafka
-Its possible to inspect the messages in Kafka using Kafdrop, at http://localhost:9000
+3. Produce some logs, and send them to Kafka.
+You can inspect the messages using Kafdrop at http://localhost:9000
 ```bash
 make produce-logs
 ```